The Gap Inc. [GPS] Resumes bearish Trend: What’s in it for Long-term Investors

 Similarly, its Total Debt to Total Assets stands at 56.12.

-This stock’s Beta value is currently 1.28, which indicates that it is 17.51% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 32.29.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 1.28, which indicates that it is 11.78% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 28.17.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is The Gap Inc. [GPS] a Reliable Buy?